Definitions concerning filters

 Equivalent filter bases

-It is trivial to check that equivalence is an equivalence relation among filter bases.
+Property: Equivalence is an equivalence relation among filter bases (trivial).

 A nonempty collection of sets is a filter prebase iff all finite intersections of elements of are nonempty: for any finite and nonempty , we have .